delphidabbler/codesnip/trunk/Docs/ReadMe.txt

 an updated version of CodeSnip is available.
 If so you will be directed to a page on delphidabbler.com from where the updated program can be downloaded.

-Note that new betas and previews are not normally notified using this method.
+Beta and preview releases are not normally notified using this method.
 You will need to keep an eye of the CodeSnip news feed to find out when these programs are released.
 Use the "Help | CodeSnip News" menu option to see the news, or subscribe to the feed in your news reader - see below for details.

 Known Installation and Upgrading Issues